josephakayesi/meditainment/README.md

 The challenge was to:

-- Build a very well designed and high quality UI with highly optimized images and fast loading time of less than 1 second
+- Design and build a high quality UI with highly optimized images and fast loading time of less than 1 second
 - Build a high conversion UI
 - Build a highly responsive UI that seamlessly adapts to all screen sizes
 - Create button and input interactions that mimics email subscription